 Windows Vista and 7 users should type "ccleaner" into Search box and click CCleaner in search results.

-Since version 3.19, you can disable User Account Control prompts in Advanced Options of CCleaner.
-Open Options tab on the left and click Advanced.
+To disable User Account Control prompts, open Options tab on the left and click Advanced.
 Then enable the Skip User Account Control warning option.

-CCleaner has several sections by program types.
+CCleaner has several sections by programs and item types.
 You can right-click any section to use commands like Check all, Uncheck all, Analyze, Clean or Restore default state.
 For individual items, Analyze, Clean and Restore default state commands are available.

 So if you want to, you can clean or analyze any single item or section available, or restore CCleaner default selections.

-Now that CCleaner is open, deselect Internet Explorer History, Recently Typed URLs, Index.dat files, Last Download Location and Autocomplete Form History.
-Click to select Saved Passwords.
-It is extremely important to clear browser cache from stored passwords, because any malware can steal the login details easily.
+Click to enable Saved Passwords.
+It is extremely important to clear browser cache of stored passwords, because any malware can steal the login details easily.
 Use Password Safe for safely storing and filling login information instead.

 Please note that selecting Saved Passwords triggers a warning dialog.
 Click OK.

-For Windows 7 and 8, you can select Taskbar Jump Lists if you want to completely remove history for applications' Jump Lists.
+In Windows 7 and newer, you can select Taskbar Jump Lists if you want to completely remove history for applications' Jump Lists.

 If your computer is not connected to a local network (LAN) that uses Workgroups or Domain, select Network Passwords.
 These are stored user names and passwords that connect to remote printers and file shares.
 Without any file and printer sharing, there is no need to keep those credentials.

-In System section, select all items except for Font Cache.
-These are temporary files generally not needed, plus items on Desktop and Start menu that are invalid (pointing to files or programs that do not exist anymore).
+In System section, most users should select all items.
+These are temporary and cached files generally not needed, plus items on Desktop and Start menu/Start screen that are invalid (pointing to files or programs that do not exist anymore).

-If you experience frequent Windows crashes (aka Blue Screens of Death) and restarts, do not select Memory Dumps here!
+If you experience frequent Windows crashes (aka Blue Screens of Death or BSOD-s) or spontaneous restarts, do not turn on the Memory Dumps option.
 Use free WhoCrashed for analysing the crash dump files and determining the cause of problems.
-After you've resolved the problems, you can safely delete the old dumps.
+You can safely delete the old dumps only after you've resolved the problems, or you do not have any trouble with Windows or installed programs.

-Below are Windows XP and Windows Vista/7/8 versions of CCleaner:
+Below are Windows XP and Windows Vista/7/8/8.1 versions of CCleaner:

-For Windows XP, scroll down and select Old Prefetch data, IIS Log Files and Hotfix Uninstallers in Advanced section.
+Windows XP users should scroll all the way down and tick Old Prefetch data, Environment Path, IIS Log Files and Hotfix Uninstallers check boxes in Advanced section.
 The last item will probably free up loads of disk space if you've used Windows XP on the PC for years.

 You should also check what's under Applications tab.
-If you have other Internet browsers (Mozilla Firefox, Apple Safari, Opera, etc) installed, uncheck their Internet History, Session and Saved Form Information boxes first.
+If you have other Internet browsers (Mozilla Firefox, Google Chrome, Opera, etc) installed, uncheck their Internet History, Session and Saved Form Information boxes first for casual cleaning.

-Select Saved Passwords for all browsers (this will open the same warning dialog as with Internet Explorer, click OK there) and then select Compact Databases item for Firefox and Google Chrome.
+Tick the Saved Passwords check box for all browsers (this will open the same warning dialog as with Internet Explorer, click OK there) and then select Compact Databases item for Firefox, Google Chrome and Opera.